-In what I hope was a planned irony, the Russian Foreign Minister was in New York City as Apple Jack commenced.
+In what I hope was a planned irony, the Soviet Foreign Minister was in New York City as Apple Jack commenced.
 I wonder if he knew it was a drill.

 Apple Jack was a defensive maneuver that complemented Operation Teapot, a series of fourteen offensive nuclear tests throughout 1955.

 The Cold War was an existential period with unique challenges, but as exemplified by Apple Jack and Teapot, America's core strategic question - often not answered - was how whole-of-society would deal with a nuclear strike.

 Strategic planning and action were not limited to government.
 ATT worked closely with the federal government to deliver much-needed communication infrastructure from sea to shining sea.

 Universities contributed mightily to critical technical and strategic research and development.

 The whole-of-society enterprise is different — worse — today.